IABTechLab/uid2docs/docs/portal/portal-getting-started.md

 # Getting Started with the UID2 Portal

-As part of requesting a UID2 Portal account, you must provide some information about yourself and your company, such as name and type of business.
+As part of requesting a UID2 Portal account, you must provide some information about yourself and your company, to your UID2 contact.

+Once you've initiated the request, with your UID2 contact, you'll receive a confirmation email that will allow you to log in to the UID2 Portal and finish setting up your account.

-Once you've initiated the request, there are two steps before you can actually access the UID2 Portal:
+There are two steps before you can actually access the UID2 Portal:

 1. You'll get a confirmation email.
 Click the button in the email to verify your account.
 1. Your account is created.
 This might take a few days.
 When the account is ready, you'll get a confirmation email and can then go into your account to verify the details, set up participants and teams, and configure your settings for UID2 sharing permissions.